tilakkhana/jlox/README.md

 This project serves as a hands-on exploration of compilers and programming language theory through the implementation of a functional 'jlox' interpreter.
 It aligns closely with Robert Nystrom's book, "Crafting Interpreters," and goes beyond the book's implementation by completing additional challenges and features introduced in each chapter.

 ## Purpose
 The primary purpose of this project is to deepen my understanding of compilers and programming language theory.
-By implementing a 'jlox' interpreter, I aim to gain hands-on experience with key concepts such as lexical analysis, parsing, abstract syntax trees (ASTs), and interpreter design.
+By implementing the 'jlox' interpreter, I aim to gain hands-on experience with key concepts such as lexical analysis, parsing, abstract syntax trees (ASTs), and interpreter design.
 The additional challenges and features introduced in each chapter serve as valuable exercises to expand my knowledge and skills in this domain.

 ## Challenges
 The book provides challenges in each chapter that may ask you to implement an additional feature or functionality to the language on your own.